Pokey8680/PokeysPvZ/README.md

   - The game is capped at 30fps, making it not as smooth as the PC or console versions, which play at 60+ fps.
 - Zombies On Your Lawn
   - *Zombies On Your Lawn* does not play after you beat Dr. Zomboss.
+- Imitater
+  - Plants made by the Imitater do not become gray

 ## Legal Disclaimer